manuel-di-iorio/unique-engine/docs/docs/transform-and-matrix-updates.md

 # Transform & Matrix Updates

 Every `UeObject3D` in Unique Engine has its own local `UeTransform`, and these combine recursively to form the final world transform.
-The engine handles matrix updates in an efficient way, recalculating only when necessary.
+The engine handles matrix updates in an efficient way, recalculating them only one time per frame.

 ---